-The Company currently outsources its premium payment processing and payroll functions to Marsh Ltd. and Expertise Limited, respectively.
+The Company currently outsources its premium payment processing, payroll and claims handling functions to a group of service providers including Marsh Ltd., Aon UK Limited, Expertise Limited and ESIS, Inc.

-ii.
+xiv.
 Material Intra-Group Outsourcing

-The Company is party to an Administrative Services Agreement with its affiliate service company, Awbury Technical Solutions LLC ("ATS"), pursuant to which ATS provides a broad spectrum of technical services to the Company, including, but not limited to, product management, technical underwriting, legal, compliance, due diligence, management, finance, human resources, tax, audit, information technology, and communications.
+The Company is party to an Administrative Services Agreement with its affiliate service company, Awbury Technical Solutions LLC ("ATS"), pursuant to which ATS provides a broad spectrum of technical services to the Company, including, but not limited to, product management, technical underwriting, legal, compliance, due diligence, management, finance, human resources, tax, internal audit, information technology, and communications.
 The Company's outsourcing relationship with ATS is supervised by the Company's Board of Directors.